aisha09agarwal/15DaysCSS_Challenge/README.md

 # 15DaysCSS_Challenge

-Started 15 Days 15 projects challenge using html and css, to revise and get back on track .
-With the end of year , lets revise all the built-up skills in the past year
+I have embarked on the "15 Days 15 Projects" challenge using HTML and CSS to revisit and reinforce my skills.
+This initiative aims to consolidate the knowledge built over the past year.

 #Day1 Challenge